On November 14, 1960, Ruby Bridges integrated an all-white elementary school in New Orleans — and became a civil rights icon.

 Despite Brown v.
 Board, many schools remained racially segregated.
 In fact, Bridges herself attended a segregated kindergarten once her family relocated to New Orleans.
 However, Black families in the city pressured government officials to follow the ruling.
 And in 1956, Judge J. Skelly Wright ordered the Orleans Parish school board to desegregate the city’s schools.

 Though segregationists in the government challenged Wright, they faced setbacks at every turn.
 However, they were able to convince Wright that Black students would need to apply to transfer to white schools (rather than the other way around).
 The goal of this requirement, as noted by the Equal Justice Initiative, was to limit desegregation as much as possible.

 Still, 137 Black students applied to transfer to white schools.
-Only five were accepted, and one of them was Ruby Bridges.
+Only five were accepted, one of whom was Ruby Bridges.